ankurdizital/django/README.md

 # django
 repository for django works
-this repository made fo rvaroisu experiments with core django
+this repository made for varoius experiments with core django